philipwool/philipwool.github.io/project3/project3.md

 ![alt text](https://philipwool.github.io/project3/Aligned.PNG)

 The imagery is assessed for quality and aligned in order to create a sparse point cloud.
 Known ground control points (GCPs) are added to the sparse point cloud and identified in the constituent images.
 A process known as gradual selection is applied to help identify and eliminate any points in the sparse point cloud that do not meet standards of accuracy.
-This is an important step as the sparse point cloud is the foundation on which the dense point cloud (DPC) is built.

 ![alt text](https://philipwool.github.io/project3/SPC.PNG)